projectsophon/darkforest-local/README.md

 To use Netlify:

-- Make a new [Netlify account](https://app.netlify.com/signup) using your Github profile.
+- Make a new [Netlify account](https://app.netlify.com/signup) using your GitHub account
-- [Import](https://app.netlify.com/start) your Github client repo as a new Netlify site.
+- [Import](https://app.netlify.com/start) your `client` repository as a new Netlify site.
 - Install the Netlify CLI
     - `npm install netlify-cli -g`
 - Login to your account